jackbrighton/jackbrighton.github.io/_posts/2016-02-07-open-video.md

 ## Licensing for Public Reuse

-In my view, public sharing of video content without giving up copyrights is now a solved problem.
-The [licensing protocols and tools developed by Creative Commons](https://creativecommons.org/licenses/) provide an outstanding framework for specifying terms for sharing and reuse of copyrighted works of all types.
+The [licensing protocols and tools developed by Creative Commons](https://creativecommons.org/licenses/) provide a comprehensive and legally defensible framework for specifying terms for reuse of copyrighted works of all types.
+Public sharing of content without giving up copyrights is now a solved problem.
 But the economics of video production and the complex of rights associated with its elements often work against putting it out for public reuse.
-What has been lacking is a commitment by producers and organizations to produce video in a way that can be licensed for the commons.
+What has been lacking is a **commitment** by producers and organizations to produce video in a way that can be licensed for the commons.

 This is changing for many cultural heritage institutions at the urging of foundations like [Hewlett](http://www.hewlett.org/) and [Mellon](https://mellon.org/), who increasingly require “open access” to the media content from the projects they fund.
 Especially in the case of archival media, clearing rights can be challenging and expensive.
 These funders believe the costs associated with open content are more than recouped by the social value in making the content free to reuse.